kolkhis/prolug-coursework/notes_unit13.md

 * Take all of `/etc/*release` output in the `Finding Details` section.
     * The command you did, and its output.
-    * The `Comments` are why you set it to its status (e.g., `not a finding`) You need to be able to show ISSO, if you have a policy to update every 2 weeks, `dnf history` - Last update 11/29 - That update is too far back.
+    * The `Comments` are why you set it to its status (e.g., `not a finding`)

+You need to be able to show the ISSO (Information System Security Officer), if you have a policy to update every 2 weeks, `dnf history` - Last update 11/29 - That update is too far back.
 Show the output that is pertinent to discussion, say `system is out of compliance, but ISSO has given a pass until pass acceptance testing`.
 That STIG would remain open.

 There are Cat 1s that MUST be completed (`not a finding`), not `open`.
 * They can be `open`, but you must have a reason for the ISSO